This post has been updated for 2020.

 What’s a recruiter to do in these trying times?
 The answer lies partially in finding the right recruiting technology.
 Of course, there are a ton of recruiting platforms out there, so figuring out which one will help your company find the right candidates can be difficult.

-Employee referrals are touted as one of the best ways to source candidates, and for good reason: Referred employees take less time to hire, stick around for longer, and do better once they’re on job.
+Employee referrals are touted as one of the best ways to source candidates, and for good reason: referred employees take less time to hire, stick around for longer, and do better once they’re on the job.

 But an employee referral program is only a good way to source talent if employees participate, and if the referrals they share are actually suited to the company.
-Simppler tackles both of these issues.
-On the subject of employee participation, Simppler injects some gamification into the proceedings, which motivates employees to get their names on the leaderboard and win prizes by referring candidates.
-As for referral quality, Simppler’s data-driven recommendation engine automatically identifies which of an employee’s connections are qualified for a given role at the organization.
+Teamable tackles both of these issues.
+On the subject of employee participation, Teamable injects some gamification into the proceedings, which motivates employees to get their names on the leaderboard and win prizes by referring candidates.
+As for referral quality, Teamable’s data-driven recommendation engine automatically identifies which of an employee’s connections are qualified for a given role at the organization.

 Sourcing talent can be especially difficult for startups and small businesses.
 These organizations have neither the manpower to put a dedicated recruiter on the job, nor the budgets to hire agencies or purchase expensive software.

-Workable is a nice solution for these business, because it’s comparatively inexpensive at $39 a month for the most basic plan.
-It’s also a web-based platform, which means no downloads or complicated implementation — again, things that few small businesses have time for.
+Workable is a nice solution for these businesses, because it’s comparatively inexpensive for the most basic plan.
+It’s also a web-based platform, which means no downloads or complicated implementation—again, things that few small businesses have time for.

 WayUp helps organizations source from a very particular subset of talent: college students and recent grads.
 As such, it’s not the sourcing solution for everyone.
 But if these are populations that your organization needs, you’d be wise to check out WayUp.

 Employers post jobs, specify their criteria, and wait for applicants who match those criteria to apply.
 What’s especially cool is that WayUp only notifies applicants who fit the bill.
-For example, if an organization only wants to hire students/new grads from one particular city, WayUp will only notify students/new grads from that city about the job post.
+For example, if an organization only wants to hire students/new graduates from Chicago, WayUp won’t flood the inboxes of recent UC Santa Barbara grads.

 Hired is another sourcing solution that definitely isn’t for everyone.
 This particular platform flips the hiring process upside down.
 Candidates create profiles, and employers and recruiters then sort through those profiles and send interview requests to the candidates they like.